aka-NameRec/tap_launcher/docs/quickstart.md

 ### How to Use

 1. Start the detector
-2. Press and release a key combination quickly (within the timeout)
+2. Press and release a key combination
-3. The detector will show you the detected tap and provide a TOML config fragment
+3. The detector will show you the detected keys and provide a TOML config fragment
 4. Copy the TOML fragment into your `config.toml` file
 5. Press Ctrl+C to exit